webplatform/docs/apis/network_information/index.md

 }}
 {{Notes_Section
 |Usage=The main use case of the Network Information API is to allow applications to be gentle with the user's bandwidth when they know it is rare or expensive.
+|Notes=As of 25 June 2014:
+*Formal work on the [http://www.w3.org/TR/netinfo-api/ Network Information] spec has been stopped.
+The specification is now a W3C Note.
+* Both Chrome and Firefox have shipped Network Information under an experimental feedback channel.

 }}
 {{See_Also_Section
 |Topic_clusters=Mobile